Content:

 Moreover, testosterone has been used clinically since 1937.
 If testosterone did cause men harm, we would have ample proof.

-Finally, many primary care and even endocrine doctors have not educated themselves as to the truth of testosterone therapy, and merely follow the guidelines of the American Urological Association.
-Guidelines that are based on these flawed studies.
+Finally, many primary care and even endocrine doctors have not educated themselves as to the truth of testosterone therapy, and merely follow the guidelines of the American Urological Association and the Endocrine Society Guidelines that are based on these flawed studies.

 As a result, the medical community’s general refusal to treat hypogonadal men with testosterone replacement and hormone optimization has caused great harm to millions of men around the world.